Dekalb County Man Sentenced to 10 Years in Prison For Hit-and-Run Death

 Sumter fled the scene following the accident, but police quickly apprehended him at his nearby apartment.
 At the time of his arrest, officers maintain that he appeared intoxicated.
 This was not Sumter’s first run-in with the law.
 In 2006 he plead guilty to reckless driving after a prior drunken driving arrest.
 He had not complied with the terms of his probation in that case, according to a statement from the District Attorney.
 Under the sentence imposed Monday by Superior Court Judge Daniel Coursey, Sumter will have to serve 5 years probation upon being released from jail.

 Serious traffic violations like hit-and-run, DUI, and vehicular manslaughter cases can be life-altering.
 The most serious traffic violations are felonies and involve serious misconduct while driving a motor vehicle.
 When parties are seriously injured or even killed due to the reckless driving of another, not only does the offending driver face criminal charges, they can be held liable for the injuries or wrongful death of the victim.

-The experienced felony defense attorneys only represent clients that are accused of crimes.
-Each of attorneys has a deep personal knowledge of the courts, judges, and other courthouse personnel in the courts in which they practice, because they practice in those courts on a regular basis.
+Experienced felony defense attorneys only represent clients that are accused of crimes.
+Each attorney has a deep personal knowledge of the courts, judges, and other courthouse personnel in the courts in which they practice, because they practice in those courts regularly.
 Each attorney also focuses his or her practice exclusively on one area of the law.
-Thus, each Georgia criminal defense attorney is deeply familiar with the law and procedural issues related to their clients’ cases.
+Thus, each Georgia criminal defense attorney is deeply familiar with the law and procedural issues related to their client’s cases.